1852 United Kingdom general election: Fall of the government in December 1852

 The election of 1852 returned a majority in support of free-trade, but the minority Conservative government continued in office.
 An opportunity for the opposition arose in December 1852, when the Chancellor of the Exchequer, Benjamin Disraeli, introduced the budget of the Derby minority government.
 Due to the worsening economic situation, the budget imposed a number of tax increases on the profits of the middle class and granted some tax cuts for the rural landed aristocracy.
-The budget also extended the income tax to the Irish middle class, angering some of the members from Ireland who had supported the minority government on the Irish Church issue and were opposed to the previous Prime Minister, the Liberal leader Russell.
+The budget also extended the income tax to the Irish middle class, angering some of the members from Ireland who had supported the minority government on the Irish Church issue and were opposed to the previous Prime Minister, the Liberal leader Lord John Russell.
 Consequently, a number of Irish Conservatives voted against the minority government on the Disraeli budget on 17 December 1852.
 This vote of "no confidence" caused the government to fall.

 Following the fall of the minority government, Lord Aberdeen was called on to form a government, since the Irish Conservatives who opposed Disraeli's budget were opposed to Lord John Russell on religious issues and he formed a Peelite/Whig coalition government on 19 December 1852.
 This government served until 30 January 1855, when it too collapsed due to issues surrounding British involvement in the Crimean War.